ynizon/lemming/README.md

 ````

 ## Maps
-- For create new map, modify the game.js > createOriginalMap function
+- To create new map, modify the game.js > createOriginalMap function
 - Start a new game
 - Edit the json from the map table